Princess Diana's Sons Recall The Last Time They Spoke To Her

 “Looking back on it now, it’s incredibly hard.
 I’ll have to sort of deal with that for the rest of my life,” Harry said.
 “Not knowing that was the last time I was going to speak to my mum.
 How differently that conversation would have panned out if I’d had even the slightest inkling her life was going to be taken that night.”

 This is a heartbreaking detail, but the film will focus on the princes' happy memories as well.
-Above all, they recall that she was such a profoundly loving mother that they still feel her love every day.
-William says that scarcely a day goes by that he doesn't think of his mum, and Harry says he can still hear her laugh.
+Above all, they recall that she was such a profoundly loving mother that they still feel her love everyday.
+William says that scarcely a day goes by that he doesn't think of his mom, and Harry says he can still hear her laugh.

 Advertisement